-If a parent has a concern they can talk to the Class Teacher, Year Head or the Designated or Deputy Designated Teacher for child protection or the Principal.
+If a parent has a concern they can talk to the Class Teacher, Year Head or the Designated or Deputy Designated Teacher for Child and Adult Protection or the Principal.

 If they are still concerned they may talk to the Chair of the Board of Governors.